IBM Cloud Docs

 • The Arabic language now supports the use of IPA symbols and Unicode values with the SSML <phoneme> element.
 To create a custom model for Arabic, you must use the language identifier ar-MS. The identifier ar-AR is not supported for customization.

 • The IPA symbols for the Arabic language are new.
-The previously documented symbols have been completely replaced.
+The previously documented symbols have been replaced.

 • The IPA symbols for the Netherlands Dutch language have been changed as follows: